-With our society becoming increasingly health conscious, vegetarian and vegan diets have become increasingly popular, but what are really the health benefits?
+With our society becoming more health conscious, vegetarian and vegan diets have become increasingly popular.
+What are really the health benefits?

 BY: LINDSAY CHETELAT, RD, CDN